best-practice-and-impact/govcookiecutter/docs/structure/README.md

 ### `cookiecutter.json`

 A JSON file containing the prompts and default values during template generation.
-Note any keys beginning with an underscore are not shown to users.
+Note any keys beginning with an underscore are not shown to users, and extensions are listed first.

 For further information, see the [cookiecutter][cookiecutter] package documentation.

 ### `LICENSE`